 You can see we’re really hitting things off with this French Toast Bake.

 Let’s just take a look at this beauty.
 Does it even look healthy?!
 Does it look easy?
-It totally is!
+It is!
 Gorgeous caramel, candied bananas and thick cinnamon seasoned bread come together almost effortlessly.
 These are things dreams are made of.
 I should also mention the really beautiful thing about this dish is that you can use any kind of bread you have on hand.
-I used a honey-sweetened spelt flour bread that my grocery store carries but if you have fresh wheat bread on hand or just bought a large loaf at the bakery, use those slices up.
+I used a honey-sweetened spelt flour bread that my grocery store carries but if you have fresh wheat bread on hand or a large loaf from the bakery, use those slices up.
 Let’s keep it simple.